isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-where-do-bed-bugs-hide.markdown

 2. Sealing all the cracks on the wall and floor completely and stop buying second-hand furniture.
 Ensure your pets are often treated against bed bug attacks and engage a bed bug examiner/professional to check any presence of bed bugs.
 3. Washing and[drying (at about 140 Degrees Fahrenheit)](https://pestpolicy.com/does-dryer-kill-bed-bugs/)all clothes and bedding regularly and ensure sockets are covered.
 4. Cover your mattress well with top-quality fabric and fit your bed feet with bed bug monitors to keep off bed bugs.
-5. Inspect your furniture regularly to check bed bugs and be aware of bed bugs in public places.
-Train on how to identify bed bugs and ensure you do not move bedding from place to place.
+5. Inspect your furniture regularly to check bed bugs and be aware of bed bugs in public places.Â Train on how to identify bed bugs and ensure you do not move bedding from place to place.
 ## Conclusion
 Bed bugs can be found in both public and residential places.
 Maintain [good cleanliness](https://pestpolicy.com/can-bed-bugs-live-in-carpet/) to prevent and control bed bugs.
 In your home, you will find bed bugs in the couches, seam mattresses, wall units, bedding, ceiling, cracks on the floor and wall, joinery spaces of bed, chairs, and closets, as well as in clothes.